wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 ## Registration Expiry and Refresh

-The client MUST refresh the registration every AddrRegRefresh seconds, where  AddrRegRefresh is min(1/3 of the Valid Lifetime filed in the very first PIO received to form the address; 4 hours).
+The client MUST refresh addresses as described below.
+Each refresh is scheduled after AddrRegRefresh seconds, where AddrRegRefresh is min(4 hours, 80% of the address's current Valid Lifetime).
+Refreshes SHOULD be jittered by +/- 10% to avoid synchronization causing a large number of registrations to expire at the same time.

+Whenever the client creates an address or receives a PIO which updates the Valid Lifetime of an existing address, then:
+1. If no refresh is currently scheduled, it MUST register immediately and schedule a refresh.
+2. If a refresh is currently scheduled, it MUST reschedule the existing refresh if this would result in the refresh being sooner than currently scheduled.

+Discussion: this algorithm ensures that refreshes are not sent too frequently, while ensuring that the server never believes that the address has expired when it has not.
+Specifically:
+- If the network never changes the lifetime, or stops refreshing the lifetime, then only one refresh ever occurs.
+The address expires.
+- #1 ensures that any time the network changes the lifetime when no refresh is scheduled, the server will be informed of the correct lifetime.
+If the network does not change the address's lifetime, then the server already knows the correct lifetime and no update needs to be sent.
+- #2 ensures that if the network reduces the lifetime of the address, then the server will be informed of the new lifetime.
+If the network increases the lifetime of the address, the refresh will be sent at the previously scheduled time, and the server will be informed of the correct lifetime.
+From this point on, either the address expires (and the server is informed of when this will happen) or an RA increases the lifetime, in which case a refresh will be sent.

 Registration refresh packets SHOULD be retransmitted using the same logic as described in the 'Retransmission' section below.
-In particular, retransmissions SHOULD be jittered to avoid synchronization causing a large number of registrations to expire at the same time.

 The client SHOULD generate a new transaction ID when refreshing the registration.